 Comprehension skills are taught through a variety of means; whole class work and discussion, small group work and individual discussion and tasks.
 Active engagement with the texts is encouraged.
 Teachers think carefully about how to stimulate learning through effective questioning and carefully chosen texts.
 Group reading is utilised to encourage discussion and exploration of texts, includes Reciprocal Reading groups where children adopt different roles such as Predictor or Questioner to develop and explore different reading skills.

-Embedded in the teaching and learning of writing is plan-do-edit writing process.
+Embedded in the teaching and learning of writing is the plan-do-edit writing process.
 Teachers carefully choose a stimulus for writing to inspire and engage the children.
 The children begin by considering what they are going to write, discussing it with peers, using planning formats where appropriate and sketching out ideas.
 Next, they prepare their first draft, using their planning ideas and support materials such as word banks.
 Finally, they are taught that a very important part of the process is the editing stage.
-Children are encouraged to carefully read through their work, checking for secretarial type errors (e.g. spelling or punctuation) but also learning to identify how they can make their better (through use of more adventurous vocabulary, for example, or by making their sentences more succinct).
-Teachers know how to support children through this process through demonstration, shared work and collaborative work as well as encouraging use of support resources, like dictionaries and working walls.
+Children are encouraged to carefully read through their work, checking for secretarial type errors (e.g. spelling or punctuation) but also learning to identify how they can make their work better (through use of more adventurous vocabulary, for example, or by making their sentences more succinct).
+Teachers know how to support children through this process through modelling and collaborative work as well as encouraging use of support resources, like dictionaries and working walls.
 Our ultimate aim is to reach a point where children can perform much of the writing process, particularly editing, independently.
 We feel that the one of the most effective ways of helping children on their learning journey is to help them spot and understand their misunderstandings.

 Finally, handwriting is an important aspect of communication and needs to be neat and legible to be understood.
 We start with encouraging a good pencil grip and correct letter formation.
 Teachers provide multi-sensory activities to promote learning.
 Practice continues throughout school as required for the individual child.